Low-Sugar S'mores Iced Latte

-Sucrose, which we usually think of as granulated sugar, table sugar or “regular” sugar, is an amazing substance.
+Sucrose, which we usually think of as granulated sugar, table sugar, or “regular” sugar, is an amazing substance.
 It’s a terrific “fast energy” source because it’s easily converted to glucose, the fuel needed by the brain and body.
 It’s cheap, it’s easy to measure and use, it dissolves quickly, and it tastes wonderful.

 Sugar contains virtually no nutrients and lots of empty calories.
-Overindulging can contribute to (or cause) weight gain and obesity, type 2 diabetes and cardiovascular issues.
+Overindulging can contribute to or cause weight gain and obesity, type 2 diabetes, and cardiovascular issues.
 And the resulting spikes and drops in blood sugar levels can also cause undesirable mood swings and cravings.

 Scientists have worked over the last century to create artificial sugar substitutes.
-Saccharin (often sold under the brand name Sweet’N Low), cyclamate, aspartame (Equal) and sucralose (Splenda) are the best-known low-calorie and no-calorie sweeteners they’ve developed; most are still used today as packaged sweeteners and in all sorts of sugar-free products.
+Saccharin (sold under the brand name Sweet’N Low), cyclamate, aspartame (Equal), and sucralose (Splenda) are the best-known low-calorie and no-calorie sweeteners they’ve developed.
+Most are still used today as packaged sweeteners and in all sorts of sugar-free products.

 Understandably, many people have looked for alternatives to both sugar and artificial sweeteners.
 That search has led to a surge of interest in natural sweeteners other than table sugar.

 These natural sweetening agents aren’t necessarily a bad choice.
 They are more nutritious than sugar and have a lower glycemic index, meaning they’re better for diabetics or those trying to control their blood sugar.

-Sugar alcohols contain calories because they’re carbs, but notably, they have fewer calories than table sugar.
+Sugar alcohols contain calories because they’re carbs, but they have fewer calories than table sugar.
 Their glycemic index is generally low (some sugar alcohols, like erythritol, have a GI of zero), so they’re a good choice for diabetics or those with metabolic syndrome.
-As a side benefit, they don’t cause the tooth decays and cavities that sugar is known for.
+As a side benefit, they don’t cause the tooth decay and cavities that sugar is known for.

 We’ve already mentioned one: they’re not calorie-free.
 The other issue is their side effects, particularly their impact on digestion.
 Most sugar alcohols can cause bloating, gas and diarrhea, especially when consumed regularly.
-Erythritol and xylitol are less problematic, but may still cause problems for those with IBS, or other gut sensitivities or diseases.
+Erythritol and xylitol are less problematic, but may still cause problems for those with IBS or other gut sensitivities or diseases.

 The latest class of sugar substitutes seems almost perfect.
-They’re sourced from plants or fruit, the FDA says they’re safe, they’re fine for diabetics and even for those on keto diets.
+They’re sourced from plants or fruit, the FDA says they’re safe, and they’re fine for diabetics and even for those on keto diets.

 Let’s find out why.